-This section of the lower Kern is easier than the downstream Sandy Flat to Democrat section and equally scenic.
+This section of the lower Kern is easier than the downstream Miracle to Democrat section and equally scenic.
 The river flows past low granite cliffs in a narrow but deep bedrock channel.
 There are long sections of flatwater paddling, broken up by some class 2 rapids, but there are also several serious class 3 to 3+ rapids.

 Other Information Sources:

 Dreamflows guides: Kern - Jungle Run

 CampingWikipediaKern River FestivalKern River AllianceKern Valley River CouncilAudubon, Kern River PreserveWild and Scenic KernSequoia National Forest Kernville office phone # 760-376-3781Lower Kern Guide Book - Jungle Run Section